Concentration in Advocacy and Dispute Resolution

 Requirement 3

-Third, to complete the concentration, students must complete either a six-hour legal clinic or an externship.
-The clinical and externship programs give students the opportunity to represent clients and resolve disputes in a real-life setting while under the supervision of skilled instructors or practitioners.
-Available clinics change, but currently include:
+As the capstone to the concentration, students complete a six-hour legal clinic or externship.
+The clinical and externship programs provide opportunities for students to put theory into practice by representing actual clients under the supervision of skilled instructors or practitioners.

 • Advocacy Clinic